-To make pumpkin purée from scratch, cut a medium-small sugar pumpkin in half.
+To make pumpkin purée from scratch, cut medium-small sugar pumpkin in half.
 Scrape out the insides (reserving the pumpkins seeds to toast) and discard.
 Line a baking sheet with Silpat or foil.
 Place the pumpkin halves cut side down on the lined baking sheet and bake at 350°F until a fork can easily pierce them, about an hour to an hour and a half.
-Remove from oven, let cool, scoop out the pulp.
-Alternatively you can cut the pumpkin into sections and steam in a saucepan with a couple inches of water at the bottom, until soft (strain before using).
+Remove from oven, let cool, scoop out pulp.
+Alternatively, cut pumpkin into sections and steam in saucepan with a couple inches of water at the bottom, until soft (strain before using).
 If you want the purée to be extra smooth, press the pulp through a food mill or chinois.

-Mix in the pumpkin purée.
-Stir in the cream.
-Beat together until everything is well mixed.
-Pour the filling into an uncooked pie shell.
+Mix in pumpkin purée.
+Stir in cream.
+Beat together until well mixed.
+Pour filling into an uncooked pie shell.
 Bake at a high temperature of 425°F for 15 minutes.
-Then after 15 minutes, lower the temperature to 350°F. Bake for 45 to 55 minutes more, or until a knife inserted in the center comes out clean.
+Then after 15 minutes, lower temperature to 350°F. Bake for 45 to 55 minutes more, or until a knife inserted in the center comes out clean.
 (About half-way through the baking, you may want to put foil around the edges or use a pie protector to keep the crust from getting too browned.)

 Serve with whipped cream.